Brand development that increases sales velocity, guaranteed.

 CPG Brands uses several line stretching strategies.
 These approaches allow companies to expand their offerings through strategic product line extensions.
 Whether filling gaps in an existing lineup or creating an entirely new product line, understanding these strategies is crucial.
 You must understand the four main types of product line stretching to make informed decisions and maximize your market growth.

-Downward Stretching: Companies at the upper end of the market launch budget-friendly or a downward product line to fill a market gap.
+Downward Stretching: Companies at the upper end of the market launch a budget-friendly or downward product line to fill a market gap.
 This additional product line makes the existing brand more accessible, increasing brand value.
-Nestle’s Maggie is an excellent example of a downward brand stretch.
+Nestlé’s Maggie is an excellent example of a downward brand stretch.

-The Risks of Failed Product Line Stretch
+The Risks of a Failed Product Line Stretch

 The Product Line Stretch Process